-The YI 4K is equipped with a Sony IMX377 (1/2.3") sensor.
-The same sensor is found in the HTC 10 and the DJI Mavic drone - both of which have been praised for their image quality.
-The sensor theoretically should be more suited for low-light situations but its size and the the f2.8 lens reduce the quality of low-light footage.
+The YI 4K is equipped with a Sony IMX377 (1/2.3″) sensor.
+The same sensor is found in the HTC 10 and the DJI Mavic drone – both of which have been praised for their image quality.
+The sensor theoretically should be more suited for low-light situations but its size and the f2.8 lens reduce the quality of low-light footage.
 It’s an upgrade on the original YI nonetheless.

 One feature that makes this camera so much more usable for photography is the lens rectification.
 I love it!
-Using lens rectification the fish-eye effect can be completely eliminated and the resulting photo is nice and flat.
+Using lens rectification, the fish-eye effect can be completely eliminated and the resulting photo is nice and flat.
 Obviously the photo won’t be quite as wide with lens rectification enabled, but that awful fish-eye is gone.
 I took the two photos below on a tripod.
 Just look at how nice and non-bulging the lines of the bookshelf are with this feature turned on.
-Lens rectification will sadly not work when the video quality is set to 4K.
+Lens rectification will sadly not work when the video resolution is set to 4K.

 Real world usage

 This YI 4K is capable of replacing your smartphone when travelling about.
 Thanks to the screen and the lens rectification it’ll do a decent enough job and I’ve used it extensively while mountain biking and travelling.
 The resulting photos won’t be quite as good as a state-of-the-art smartphone (at the time of writing that would be the Galaxy S7, Pixel and iPhone 7), but unless you’re pixel-peeping the photos should do you fine.
-At 12 MP, there’s enough space for cropping.
+At 12 MP, there’s enough space for a bit of cropping.